vinhlh/apolloud/README.md

 Underneath, we are using `Puppeteer` to launch a Chromium instance.

 ### Slow installation
-When you install Apolloud, it downloads a recent version of Chromium (~170Mb Mac, ~282Mb Linux, ~280Mb Win).
+Apolloud depends on [Puppeteer](https://github.com/GoogleChrome/puppeteer) which downloads a recent version of Chromium (~170MB Mac, ~280MB Linux, ~280MB Win).

 ### Slow intialization
 It will takes around 10 seconds.